HousedHorse/3004-final/questions.md

     - C) Activity diagrams
     - D) Sequence diagrams

 4. Why is traceability important?
     - A) It's easy to trace back the design of the code
     - B) It helps with maintenance of design
     - C) It helps the developer keep on track
     - D) It helps with the users to keep on track

 5. Where does the client's knowledge end?
     - A) It ends after implementation
     - B) It ends after testing
     - C) It ends after analysis
     - D) It ends after requirement and elicitation

 6. What is not a original design pattern?
     - A) Creational
     - B) Structural
-    - C) Behavioural
+    - C) Behavioral
     - D) Architectural

-7. What is not part of the behavioural design patterns
+7. What is not part of the behavioral design patterns
     - A) Command
     - B) Strategy
     - C) Facade